NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Downloading Data as CSV file

 CEEDS provides the option to download a subset of the ReSOW data.
-This is useful if users wish to have data for a certain area and would like to do some analysis or statistics etc. Not all data layers are downloadable, if they are then they will have a download icon on their enable/disable switch.
+This is useful if users wish to have data for a certain area and would like to do some analysis or statistics etc. Not all data layers are download-able, if they are then they will have a download icon on their enable/disable switch.
 At the moment only one layer can be downloaded at a time.
 So ensuring the data layer they want to download is enabled and all others are disabled, the following steps are required.

 1. Pan to area of interest
 2. Click draw polygon button in bottom right